When to Visit

 It is a majestic building that houses the Legislative Assembly of the state.
-Although, it is not open for tourists, the mere view of the exterior will satisfy your eyes.
-You can take photographs of the great monument from outside.
+Although it is not open to tourists, the mere view of the exterior will satisfy your eyes.
+You can take photographs of the great monument from the outside.
 The construction work of the building started in 1952 and it took 5000 laborers to complete the structure in 4 years.
 Kengal Hanumanthaia, the then Chief Minister of Mysore state was the first to come up with the idea of India’s largest secretariat.
 The most interesting fact about the structure is; the entire monument is built by using Bangalore granite stone.
-The floral motifs and beautiful stone carvings depict Dravidian style of architecture.
+The floral motifs and beautiful stone carvings depict the Dravidian style of architecture.
 The 66 feet tall modern architectural wonder stands out as the symbol of India as a great nation.
 There are eight floors in the building housing 360 rooms and 15 conference halls.
 The Vidhana Soudha looks like a modern version of ancient castles.

 There are actually two ISKCON temples (International Society for Krishna Consciousness) in Bangalore.
 The one you must visit is the Sri Radha Krishna Temple.
 Located at the Hare Krishna hill, the structure is built following supreme architectural design.
 The temple combines spiritual and modern ideas with great delicacy.
-Devotees and tourists all around the world come here to pay respect to the Hindu Gods and Goddesses.
-To dazzle the eyes of its visitors, the temple has a gold plated pillar at the entrance, which is locally known as the Dhvaja-Stambha.
+Devotees and tourists from all around the world come here to pay respect to the Hindu Gods and Goddesses.
+To dazzle the eyes of its visitors, the temple has a gold-plated pillar at the entrance, which is locally known as the Dhvaja-Stambha.
 The followers chant the name of Lord Krishna to gain purification of soul and mind.
-At the main exit you’ll see many small shops selling religious artifacts.
-If you are not careful the vendors may ask for unreasonable price for one of these.
+At the main exit, you’ll see many small shops selling religious artifacts.
+If you are not careful the vendors may ask for an unreasonable price for one of these.
 Your tour guide can help you in this regard.
 If you walk a few steps further, you’ll find an animation theater, displaying little Krishna short movies.
 During Darshan hours (special visiting time), a delicious food known as ‘Prashad’, is distributed among the visitors.
 With free entry and experiencing spiritual satisfaction on the cards, the ISKCON temple is a great place to visit.

 Read our previous article Luxembourg: Explore it by bike or walking